Download this example as a Jupyter notebook or a Python script.

 <BomSustainabilitySummaryQueryResult>

-The BomSustainabilitySummaryQueryResult object returned implements a messages property, and properties showing the environmental impact of the items included in the BoM.
+The BomSustainabilitySummaryQueryResult object that is returned implements a messages property and properties showing the environmental impact of the items included in the BoM.
 Log messages are sorted by decreasing severity.
-The same messages are available on in the MI Service Layer log file, and are logged via the standard logging module.
+The same messages are available in the MI Service Layer log file and are logged using the standard logging module.
 The next sections show examples of visualizations for the results of the sustainability summary query.

 Summary per phase#